necula01/jax/jax/experimental/mini_jax/README.md

 Then `jvp(func0)(a, a_tan)` evaluates to `2 * a * a_tan`.

 JAX performs function transformations on an internal representation of the function, called JAXPR (JAX expressions).
-(Some transformations, e.g., JVP are performed online, during tracing, and no JAXPR is materialized.)
+(Mini-JAX performs all transformations that way, but in real JAX some transformations, e.g., JVP are performed online, during tracing, and no JAXPR is materialized.)
-In this write-up (and in mini-JAX) we will not use specific details of how JAXPR are implemented and are going to simply use symbolic expressions `Expr` with constructs such as `Var(v)` (for variables, where `v` is some internal unique identifier), `Literal(3.0)`, `Add(e1, e2)`, etc. For specific details in JAXPRs, see "Understanding JAXPR".
+For simplicity, in this write-up (and in mini-JAX) we will not use specific details of how JAXPR are implemented and are going to simply use symbolic expressions `Expr` with constructs such as `Var(v)` (for variables, where `v` is some internal unique identifier), `Literal(3.0)`, `Add(e1, e2)`, etc. For specific details in JAXPRs, see "Understanding JAXPR" writeup.

-To obtain the symbolic expression, JAX does not try to parse the source code of the function.
+To obtain the symbolic expression for the function to be transformed, JAX does not try to parse the source code of the function.
 Instead, it executes the function using special tracer objects as arguments.
 A tracer object has a type, and a symbolic expression that denotes the current value of the tracer.
 The tracer object also overloads